Search

 07.11.2025 | KPMG Law Insights

-President Trump’s administration has introduced two significant changes to the highly popular H-1B visa program for skilled workers: The previous random lottery will be replaced by a salary-based selection process.
-And: The US will impose an additional one-time fee of $100,000 for certain H-1B applications.
-The changes will have a significant impact on employers who want to hire and second their non-US skilled workers in the US.
-Employers should review their US hiring and secondment practices if necessary and consider alternatives to the H-1B visa.
+President Trump’s administration has introduced two major changes to the highly popular H-1B visa program for skilled workers: The previous – randomized – lottery will be replaced by a salary-based selection process.
+And: The USA will charge an additional, one-off fee of 100,000 US dollars for certain H-1B applications.
+These changes have significant implications for employers seeking to employ foreign professionals in the US.
+Employers may want to review their posting practices and consider alternatives to the H-1B visa.

 What is the H-1B visa for skilled workers?